hugoduncan/hugoduncan.github.com/src/content/post/evaluate_clojure_in_emacs_markdown_buffers.md

 ---
-title: "Clojure Evaluate and Formatting in Emacs Markdown Buffers"
+title: "Evaluate and Format Clojure in Emacs Markdown Buffers"
 Pubdate: "2013-08-26"
 tags: [ "emacs", "markdown", "nrepl", "clojure" ]
-Description: "When editing Clojure blocks in mardown documents, allow formating and evaluation of code blocks with clojure-mode."
+Description: "When editing Clojure blocks in mardown or asciidoc documents, allow formating and evaluation of code blocks with clojure-mode.
+Using mmm-mode, you can mix whichever major modes you want."
 ---

 When writing documentation or blog posts about Clojure code, it is